redis/redis-doc/commands/zrevrangebyscore.md

 The elements having the same score are returned in reverse lexicographical order.

+As per Redis 6.2.0, ZREVRANGEBYSCORE is considered deprecated.
+Please prefer `ZRANGE` with `BYSCORE` and `REV` arguments in new code.

 Apart from the reversed ordering, `ZREVRANGEBYSCORE` is similar to `ZRANGEBYSCORE`.